Frequently Asked Questions

 Is there a minimum number of sessions that my child must attend?

-We require that your child has a set attendance pattern of at least three sessions per week (three half days or one full day and one half day).
+We require that your child has a set attendance pattern of at least two sessions per week (two half days or one full day and one half day).

 Can I swap sessions?